 That really depends on your food allergies and sensitivities.
 A nutritionally balanced ketogenic food plan can include meat, fish, eggs, low carb vegetables, oils and nuts.

-- What are some of the advantages of being in ketosis (keto-adapted)?
 When you are in ketosis you do not depend on glucose and insulin for energy, so your energy levels are very steady.
 You will find yourself having more energy than you have ever experienced, without those crashing moments, like after a heavy meal or mid-afternoon.
 Ketosis also reduces inflammation, sometimes completely eliminating chronic pain.
 Ketosis helps heal your digestive system, minimizing the symptoms of heartburn, GERD, irritable bowel and more.
-Being in ketosis greatly reduces or completely eliminates sugar and carb cravings, making it much easier to stick to your food plan.
-Other benefits are lowering the risk for heart disease, diabetes, cancer, stroke, and much more.

 Definitely not.
 First of all your grocery list is going to be greatly simplified on a ketogenic food plan You will buy more expensive products, but will still save more from all the snacks/junk foods/unhealthy foods you eliminate.
 Second, there are ways to get the best ingredients for the least money that I can share with you.
 You will discover that this way of eating by no means deprives you of delicious comfort foods.
 My food plans and many recipes will keep your palate and your body happy!